TheRealMDK/arch-hypr-dots/README.md

 ### 7.10 Thunar

-1. Create 0the xfce4 and helpers directories if it does not exist.
+1. Create the xfce4 and helpers directories if they do not exist.

 ```bash
 mkdir /home/$USER/.local/share/xfce4